UTSCC09/project-frontend-frauds/README.md

-# Proposal
+# Proposal (Final Project)

+## Project Title

+Air Toronto

 ## YouTube Link (Presentation)

 https://www.youtube.com/watch?v=FM2_42rOM-A

-## Project Title
+## Application Documentation

-Air Toronto
+For application specific documentation on our REST APIs, workflows, and architecture please visit our [Notion file](https://earthy-tie-37e.notion.site/Air-Toronto-cb801fbaaced466a9bb29fe44459194b).

 ## Team Members

 - Payam Yektamaram (1005035622)
 - Ling Su (1005001597)
 - Hai Yang Gu (1004923265)
 ## Description of the Web Application

 A comprehensive web application that allows customers to book plane tickets to their destination of choice.
 Furthermore, customers can choose their plane seats using a visual seat map of the plane and then pay through Stripe.

 However, it is crucial to note that our application doesn't own and manage a fleet of airplanes but instead shows tickets that other airline agencies have to offer.
 So the website will be operating similarly to Expedia.ca.

 Therefore airline agencies/agents, have special privileges in which they can add flights to the system so customers can purchase them.
-Furthermore, agencies can issue live updates about a  flight's status which will be broadcasted to the customers to inform them of the news.
+Furthermore, agencies can subscribe to flight events like when a booking occurs to receive instantaneous notice of it through the usage of webhooks.

-Our app will also be utilizing public domain flight data by https://ourairports.com/ which will empower our app to validate flight routes and ensure flights are using the proper aircraft.
+Our app will also be utilizing public domain flight data by https://openflights.org/data.html which will empower our app to validate flight routes and ensure flights are using the proper aircraft.

 ## Concepts Used for Challenge Factor (CF)